DogofDoom/MidnightBot/LinuxSetup.md

-#SETTING UP NADEKO ON LINUX UBUNTU 14+
+#SETTING UP MidnightBot ON LINUX UBUNTU 14+

-######If you want Nadeko to play music for you 24/7 without having to hosting it on your PC and want to keep it cheap, reliable and convenient as possible, you can try Nadeko on Linux Digital Ocean Droplet using the link http://m.do.co/c/46b4d3d44795/ (and using this link will be supporting Nadeko and will give you **$10 credit**)
+######If you want MidnightBot to play music for you 24/7 without having to hosting it on your PC and want to keep it cheap, reliable and convenient as possible, you can try MidnightBot on Linux Digital Ocean Droplet using the link http://m.do.co/c/46b4d3d44795/ (and using this link will be supporting MidnightBot and will give you **$10 credit**)

 ######Keep this helpful video handy https://www.youtube.com/watch?v=icV4_WPqPQk&feature=youtu.be (thanks to klincheR) it contains how to set up the Digital Ocean droplet aswell.